 OffsetOutOfBoundsException when offset is negative or greater than or equal to the number of elements in the raw memory region.
-NullPointerException when values is null.

 Fill values with data from the memory region, where offset is first long in the memory region and start is the first index in values.
 The number of bytes transfered is the minimum of count, the size of the memory region minus offset, and length of values minus start.
 When an exception is thrown, no data is transfered.